-It’s news to no one that negotiation can be a stressful activity, to the point that it’s easy to forget that some things are not up for negotiation.
+It’s news to no one that negotiation can be a stressful activity, to the point that it’s easy to forget some things are not up for negotiation.

 - Your bottom line